Greatest Film Scenes

 First Encounter at a NYC Street-Corner Diner/Coffee Shop

-• she offered to drive him away in her green 1967 Pontiac GTO convertible with a black top: ("Ready or not, babe"), convincing him to take the Friday afternoon off from work ("You deserve it, really!") as they drove through the Holland Tunnel toward New Jersey
+• she offered to drive him away in her green 1967 Pontiac GTO convertible with a black top: ("Ready or not, babe"), convincing him to take the Friday afternoon off from work: ("You deserve it, really!"), as they drove through the Holland Tunnel toward New Jersey

-• they traveled together in her broken-down vehicle as she began drinking directly from a bottle of Seagrams 7.
-In New Jersey, Lulu stopped at a Country Squire liquor store to buy more Scotch, and stole money from the cash register when the clerk (Tracey Walter) wasn't looking
+• they traveled together in her broken-down vehicle as she began drinking directly from a bottle of Seagrams 7; in New Jersey, Lulu stopped at a Country Squire liquor store to buy more Scotch, and stole money from the cash register when the clerk (Tracey Walter) wasn't looking

 Kinky Sex at a Seedy Motor Lodge in New Jersey

-• during their unforgettable road trip to Pennsylvania, they drove off from Mom & Dad's Italian restaurant without paying, and were forced to buy a used 1970 red Pontiac Catalina convertible after crashing Lulu's car; Lulu also pressured Charlie to buy a new wardrobe for himself at a vintage clothing store.
-She urged him to dress in a blue suit with a bright yellow tie and white buckskin shoes.
-For herself, she purchased a girl-next-door white sundress printed with red and green flowers
+• during their unforgettable road trip to Pennsylvania, they drove off from Mom & Dad's Italian restaurant without paying, and were forced to buy a used 1970 red Pontiac Catalina convertible after crashing Lulu's car; Lulu also pressured Charlie to buy a new wardrobe for himself at a vintage clothing store; she urged him to dress in a blue suit with a bright yellow tie and white buckskin shoes; for herself, she purchased a girl-next-door white sundress printed with red and green flowers

 • Audrey (now a blonde after removing her bobbed dark brunette wig) announced that they would be attending her class of 1976's 10-year HS reunion ("Spirit of '76 Revisited")